 Reaching the top was anticlimactic as we strained on our toes to see over foliage at a view that we assumed was spectacular.

 After poking around in the small clearing for a few minutes, there was nothing else to do but to go back down.
 Our shoes were ruined and we were covered in mud and sweat, but we had each other and that was enough.

 The charms are significant because they symbolize our triumph that day, tackling the mountain unprepared except for our happy hearts.
-We loved this mountain and our hike so much that we wanted to get married here.
-The reason why we had to choose another shrine is a story for another time.

 Have you done something spontaneous that turned out well (or not)?